 - If you don’t anticipate using up leftover chicken during the week, freeze it for up to 4 months instead in an airtight container.

-- The best way to reheat leftover chicken is in the oven, covered with aluminium foil, so that the meat doesn’t dry out while being reheated.
+- The best way to reheat leftover chicken is in the oven, covered with aluminum foil, so that the meat doesn’t dry out while being reheated.
 Since chicken is a leaner meat with less fat than other meats, it’s important to be extra careful not to dry out the meat.

 - While you can cook your chicken right away, I do recommend that you marinade for 12-24 hours for best results.
 This will allow the chicken to become more tender and juicy as well as extremely flavorful.